-Attn: Graduate Admissions

-Notre Dame College

-4545 College Road

-South Euclid.
-OH 44121
+Attn: Graduate Admissions Notre Dame College 4545 College Road South Euclid, OH 44121

 - Complete an interview with the Graduate Admissions Committee (face-to-face or phone interviews are acceptable).
-To schedule your interview, call The Finn Center at 216-373-5173 or toll free at 877-NDC-OHIO extension 5173. - Submit additional documentation as listed under Admission Requirements transfer items for applicability to the program's goals and objectives.
-Since the program is highly proscribed, there are not the opportunities for transfer that might be in programs with elective options.
+To schedule your interview, call The Finn Center at 216-373-5173 or toll free at 877-NDC-OHIO extension 5173. - Submit additional documentation as listed under Admission Requirements is highly proscribed, there are not the opportunities for transfer that might be in programs with elective options.
 Previous training and experience may be considered for transfer, particularly applicants who currently or previously worked for the Federal Government.
 Applicants who desire this experience to be considered must contact the American Council on Education (www.acenet.edu).
 Only transfer credit related to public policy, public administration or international relations will be considered.